kmolan/const_poly/README.md

     [0.9, Pow(1), Pow(2), Pow(-1)]   // 0.9 * x¹ * y² * z⁻¹
 });

+// (x,y,z) = (2.0,3.0,0.5)
-const VARS: [f64; 3] = [2.0, 3.0, 0.5]; // (x,y,z)=(2.0,3.0,0.5)
+const VARS: [f64; 3] = [2.0, 3.0, 0.5];
 const RES: f64 = POLY_3V_5T.evaluate(VARS); // -30.159027778
 ```

 Every polynomial defined with `const_poly` is a fully constant object, meaning it can be safely passed, composed, or evaluated anywhere in the codebase in a const context.
-You can freely pass this object to other `const fn`s, or embed it inside larger const data structures.
-This results in code that is:
+You can freely pass this object to other `const fn`, or embed it inside larger data structures. `const_poly` has zero dependencies and is written completely in a `no_std` environment.

-- `no_std` compatible, with zero heap allocations and no panics.
-- Const evaluable with high numerical accuracy (benchmarked at 1e-7).
-- Intuitive and concise.
-Write math as math, not as code.
-- Free of all runtime issues by letting errors surface at compile time.

 ## Who is this for?
  - This library is primarily meant to empower scientific computing and mathematical libraries in rust to perform all numerical approximations entirely at compile time or in const contexts.